-Students applying for this course must fall into one of the following two categories.
-Either:
+Students applying for this course must fall into one of the following two categories:

-- You must have obtained an undergraduate degree awarded by a recognised UK or Republic of Ireland institution (at least II(ii) standard if you wish to qualify as a barrister).
+1. You must have obtained a good honours degree awarded by a recognised UK or Republic of Ireland institution (at least 2:2 standard if you want to qualify as a barrister).

-- Applicants with non-standard UK degrees or qualifications obtained overseas will need to obtain a Certificate of Academic Standing.
-Prospective solicitors should obtain the certificate from the Solicitors Regulation Authority.
-Prospective barristers should obtain the certificate from the Bar Council.
+2. Applicants with non-standard UK degrees or qualifications obtained overseas may need to obtain a Certificate of Academic Standing.
+Prospective barristers should obtain the certificate from the Bar Standards Board.

 Months of entry

 Our Postgraduate Diploma in Law/CPE is recognised as a qualifying law degree.
 It will expand the knowledge of those working in the justice, social and consumer sectors, as well as supporting a move to a career as a barrister or solicitor.
 Accredited by the Solicitors Regulation Authority and the bar Standards Board, this course enables graduates in non-law related studies to convert to a career in law.